ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 layout: layouts/post.njk
 ---

-March 2026 was a threshold month for computer-use agents.
+March 2026 was a busy month for computer-use agents.

-On March 5, [OpenAI released GPT-5.4](https://openai.com/index/introducing-gpt-5-4/) and reported a `75.0%` score on [OSWorld-Verified](https://benchlm.ai/benchmarks/osWorldVerified), a benchmark for autonomous desktop task completion through screenshots, mouse actions, and keyboard actions.
-The reported human baseline is `72.4%`, so this was **the first time a general computer-use agent had crossed human-level performance on that evaluation**.
+On March 5, [OpenAI released GPT-5.4](https://openai.com/index/introducing-gpt-5-4/) and reported a `75.0%` score on [OSWorld-Verified](https://benchlm.ai/benchmarks/osWorldVerified), a benchmark for desktop tasks completed through screenshots, mouse actions, and keyboard actions.
+The reported human baseline is `72.4%`, so this was the first time a general computer-use agent had crossed that line on this evaluation.

-Then, on March 31, [H Company](http://hcompany.ai/) a French AI Lab, [released Holo3](https://hcompany.ai/holo3).
+Then, on March 31, [H Company](http://hcompany.ai/), a French AI lab, [released Holo3](https://hcompany.ai/holo3).
 The larger Holo3-122B-A10B model reported `78.85%` on OSWorld-Verified, while the smaller [Holo3-35B-A3B model](https://huggingface.co/Hcompany/Holo3-35B-A3B) reported `77.8%`.
-That smaller model is the interesting one for local experimentation: it is a sparse mixture-of-experts VLM with `35B` total parameters and `3B` active parameters, fine-tuned from `Qwen/Qwen3.5-35B-A3B`, and released under Apache 2.0.
+The smaller model is the useful one for local experiments: a sparse mixture-of-experts VLM with `35B` total parameters, `3B` active parameters, fine-tuned from `Qwen/Qwen3.5-35B-A3B`, and released under Apache 2.0.

 One might think, I can just just download Holo3, hit self-driving mode where all my computer work is on intelligent auto-pilot whilst I sit back and relax.